doughphunghus/7D2D-CommunitySoundPacks-a20/README.md

 # 7D2D-CommunitySoundPacks-a20
 For the game 7 Days to Die.
 To hold a collection of community curated sound mods

+Currently this contains a single, fully functional "template" pack called "template-sound-mod" that is supposed to be used with the instructions here: TBD

 Note: This is still *very* early in development and documentation has not been flushed out yet on how to use/contribute/develop packs.
 THERE ARE NO PACKS YET!
 Please stay tuned while this gets fleshed out a bit more.

 For now: